Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 Most of these problems come down to the state-space-explosion problem.
 Meaning that there are simply too many possible paths (and thus states) in the program to cover them all.
 It would simply take too many resources and execution time.

 The state-space can blow up quite quickly.
 Consider the function `getAgeCategory()` below.
-For each item in the age array, it will return the corresponding age category.
-This is a simple example, but it already has a state-space of `5^(age.length)`.
-This is a lot of states to cover.
-For a family of four persons (for example two children and two parents) there would already be 5^4 = 625 states to cover.
-For a classroom of 25 students this would be 5^25 = 298.023.223.876.953.125 states to cover.
-This also shows why symbolic execution (and similar methods) use so much memory.

 ```Solidity
 enum AGE_CATEGORY { BABY, CHILD, TEEN, ADULT, SENIOR }